 As Hutchinson grew, so too did his impact on the field.
 And soon, he garnered the respect and attention of some of the nation’s most prestigious schools.
 As a four-star recruit in the 2018 class, Hutchinson had offers at defensive end from Wisconsin, LSU, and Boston College.
 But when the Michigan Wolverines offered him a chance to carry on his family’s legacy, the choice was set in stone.

 As his physical traits demanded, Hutchinson saw the field fairly early in his collegiate career.
-As a true freshman, he appeared on the defense almost every week, earning 12 total tackles and a tackle for loss with his limited opportunities.
+He appeared on the defense almost every week as a true freshman, earning 12 total tackles and a tackle for loss with his limited opportunities.
 That true-freshman season, while relatively quiet, served as the springboard toward a standout sophomore year.
 Hutchinson broke out as a starter, amassing 69 tackles, 10 tackles for loss, 3.5 sacks, 6 deflections, and 3 forced fumbles.

 For his performance in 2019, Hutchinson earned third-team All-Big Ten honors.
 Additionally, the stellar campaign fueled excitement for another potential leap in 2020.
 Hutchinson was voted as a team captain heading into his junior year, and he was expected to complete a fearsome line combination opposite eventual first-round pick Paye.
 Instead, a right ankle fracture derailed Hutchinson’s season, and he was required to have surgery after just three games.

-Despite his injury-shortened 2020 campaign, Hutchinson still has a great deal of respect nationwide.
-He’s earned preseason All-American honors from some outlets, and he’s also received some first-round hype for the 2022 NFL Draft.
-Can Hutchinson validate that excitement and close on his career on a positive note?
-If his journey to this point is any indication, he won’t spare any effort in doing so.
+Despite his injury-shortened 2020 campaign, Hutchinson still had a great deal of respect nationwide.
+He earned preseason All-American honors from some outlets, and he also received some early first-round hype for the 2022 NFL Draft.
+He wasn’t a consensus first-round prospect, however, until his 2021 season came around.